 Total number of teachers: 137

 AP classes offered: AP English Literature and Composition, AP English Language and Composition, AP Studio Art, AP Art History, AP Music Theory, AP U.S. History, AP European History, AP World History (2 Years), AP U.S. Government & Politics, AP Microeconomics, AP Macroeconomics, AP Micro/Macroeconomics, AP Comparative Government & Politics, AP Human Geography, AP Spanish Language, AP Spanish Literature, AP French Language and Culture, AP Italian Language and Culture, AP Latin (Caesar and Virgil), AP Chinese Language and Culture, AP Japanese Language and Culture, AP Calculus AB, AP Calculus BC, AP Statistics, AP Computer Science, AP Biology, AP Environmental Science, AP Psychology, AP Chemistry, AP Physics 1&2 (without Calculus), and AP Physics C (with Calculus).
+It’s no wonder that Bronx Sci’s student performance is so high.
+Some ways to measure school quality are by graduation rate and the accomplishments of alumni.
+The stats speak for themselves.

 Graduation rate: 100%